 "When people ask about the secret of happiness and you tell them, Well, take more time in your social relationships, worry less about things and more about experiences, they kind of nod and look at you and say, But what about the secret?
-Because the secret of happiness is like the secret of dieting; there's no secret," he explained on NPR's TED Radio Hour.
+Because the secret of happiness is like the secret of dieting; there's no secret," Harvard professor of psychology Dan Gilbert explained on NPR's TED Radio Hour.

 But what does it take to be truly grateful?
-Brother David Steindl-Rast says it all comes down to a very simple formula: Stop.
+Brother David Steindl-Rast, a monk and interfaith scholar, says it all comes down to a very simple formula: Stop.
 Look.
 Go.
 "That's all," he said on the TED stage.
 "But how often do we stop?
 We rush through life.
 We don't stop.
 We miss the opportunity because we don't stop.
 We have to stop, we have to get quiet, and we have to build stop signs into our lives."

 Invest in a Journal

-The first step toward making your gratitude list a daily habit is by investing in a journal.
-It doesn't have to be fancy or expensive, it just has to be yours.
+The first step toward making your gratitude list a daily habit is to acquire a journal.
+It doesn't have to be fancy or expensive—it just has to be yours.
 Make it personal.
 You will invest more of your time and energy into something when you feel a connection to it.
 Remember when you collaged the covers of your textbooks with your favorite pictures in high school?
 It made studying just that little bit easier.

 Set a Realistic Goal

-The first rule of writing a gratitude list is there are no rules.
+The first rule of writing a gratitude list is that there are no rules.
 Don't stress if you don't know what to write or where to start.
-Be realistic about how many things you're thankful for too.
+Be realistic about how many things you're thankful for, too.
 You don't need to jot down an exhaustive list—just start with five things.
 Sometimes you'll approach your gratitude list feeling downright gloomy, and the idea of being thankful will seem like an impossible task.
 When this happens, start by being thankful for the fact you're even making time to be grateful; you're trying, and that's the main thing.

 Make It Simple

-"I have a place to sleep."
+- "I have a place to sleep."

-"I ate today."
+- "I ate today."

-"I have a good heart."
+- "I have a good heart."

-"I drink clean water."
+- "I drink clean water."

-"I strive to be better."
+- "I strive to be better."

-"I wish others well."
+- "I wish others well."

-"I am a good person."
+- "I am a good person."

-"I have nice clothes."
+- "I have nice clothes."

-"I am breathing."
+- "I am breathing."

-"Someone cares for me."
+- "Someone cares for me."

-Write it by Hand
+Write It by Hand

-Turn it Into Routine
+Turn It Into Routine

 Break the Rules

 Just because we encourage you to write it down by hand doesn't mean you have to.
 A gratitude list should be something you want to do, not a chore, so feel free to break all our rules outlined here and set your own schedule and style.
-Oprah Winfrey explained it best in What I Know for Sure.
-After writing and advocating the power and pleasure of being grateful, her busy schedule took over, and soon her ritual of writing down five things she was grateful for every day started "slipping away."
+Oprah Winfrey explained it best in her book, What I Know for Sure.
+After writing and advocating for the power and pleasure of being grateful, her busy schedule took over, and soon her ritual of writing down five things she was grateful for every day started "slipping away."

 While she didn't stop the practice, she did switch her approach.
 "I'm back to journaling—electronically—and whenever there's a grateful moment, I note it," she wrote on Oprah.com.
 "I know for sure that appreciating whatever shows up for you in life changes your personal vibration.
 You radiate and generate more goodness for yourself when you're aware of all you have and not focusing on your have-nots."

 If this sounds like you and you too have a hard time writing it down on paper, then keep it on your phone instead.
 Set up a page in your notes app and jot down any moment you feel happy and thankful.
-Then, whenever you're having a bad day, you can just go back to your phone, scan the list, and smile.
+Then, whenever you're having a challenging day, you can just go back to your phone, scan the list, and smile.